NoelShin/Various-GANs/README.md

 4. matplotlib

 You can download the packages with below command

-"pip install torch, torchvision, Pillow, matplotlib"
+pip install torch, torchvision, Pillow, matplotlib